ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The Token Transfer Response MUST have Content-Format "application/ace+cbor", and its payload is a CBOR map.
 Note that this deviates from what is defined in the ACE framework, where the response from the authz-info endpoint is defined as conveying no payload (see {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}).

-If the access token contains a role that requires the Client to send its own public key to the KDC when joining the group, the CBOR map MUST include the parameter 'kdcchallenge' defined in {{kdcchallenge}}, specifying a dedicated challenge N_S generated by the KDC.
+If the access token contains a role that requires the Client to send its own authentication credential to the KDC when joining the group, the CBOR map MUST include the parameter 'kdcchallenge' defined in {{kdcchallenge}}, specifying a dedicated challenge N_S generated by the KDC.

 Later, when joining the group (see {{ssec-key-distribution-exchange}}), the Client uses the 'kdcchallenge' value and additional information to build a proof-of-possession (PoP) input.
 This is in turn used to compute a PoP evidence, which the Client also provides to the Group Manager in order to prove possession of its own private key (see the 'client_cred_verify' parameter in {{gid-post}}).

-The KDC MUST store the 'kdcchallenge' value associated to the Client at least until it receives a Join Request from it (see {{ssec-key-distribution-exchange}}), to be able to verify the PoP evidence provided during the join process, and thus that the Client possesses its own private key.
+The KDC MUST store the 'kdcchallenge' value associated with the Client at least until it receives a Join Request from it (see {{ssec-key-distribution-exchange}}), to be able to verify the PoP evidence provided during the join process, and thus that the Client possesses its own private key.

-The same 'kdcchallenge' value MAY be reused several times by the Client, to generate a new PoP evidence, e.g., in case the Client provides the Group Manager with a new public key while being a group member (see {{update-pub-key}}), or joins a different group where it intends to use a different public key.
+The same 'kdcchallenge' value MAY be reused several times by the Client, to generate a new PoP evidence, e.g., in case the Client provides the Group Manager with a new authentication credential while being a group member (see {{update-pub-key}}), or joins a different group where it intends to use a different authentication credential.
 Therefore, it is RECOMMENDED that the KDC keeps storing the 'kdcchallenge' value after the first join is processed as well.
 If the KDC has already discarded the 'kdcchallenge' value, that will trigger an error response with a newly generated 'kdcchallenge' value that the Client can use to restart the join process, as specified in {{ssec-key-distribution-exchange}}.

 If 'sign_info' is included in the Token Transfer Request, the KDC SHOULD include the 'sign_info' parameter in the Token Transfer Response, as per the format defined in {{sign-info}}.
 Note that the field 'id' of each 'sign_info_entry' specifies the name, or array of group names, for which that 'sign_info_entry' applies to.
 As an exception, the KDC MAY omit the 'sign_info' parameter in the Token Transfer Response even if 'sign_info' is included in the Token Transfer Request, in case none of the groups that the Client is authorized to join uses signatures to achieve source authentication.